Skip to content

 Frequently Asked Questions about Plastic Surgery

 Before deciding on any surgical procedure, it is natural to have questions.
-Below, I have gathered the questions I receive most often from my patients about plastic surgery in general.
-For specific questions about each procedure, please consult the page of the procedure you are interested in: facial lifting, rhinoplasty, blepharoplasty, otoplasty, mentoplasty, facial fat grafting or intimate surgery.
+Below, I have gathered the questions I receive most often from my patients — including international patients considering medical tourism in Brazil — about plastic surgery in general.
+For specific questions about each procedure, please consult the page of the procedure you are interested in: facelift, rhinoplasty, blepharoplasty, otoplasty, chin implant, facial fat grafting or intimate surgery.

 What type of anesthesia is used in surgeries?